MonashBioinformaticsPlatform/varistran/README.md

 make test
 ```

-Outputs are places in a directory called `test_output`.
+Outputs are placed in a directory called `test_output`.

 ## Links